vmware-tanzu-labs/educates-training-platform/docs/runtime-environment/workshop-definition.md

     files: github.com/eduk8s/lab-markdown-sample
 ```

-The location can be a GitHub or GitLab repository reference, or a URL to a tarball hosted on a HTTP server.
+The location can be a GitHub or GitLab repository reference, a URL to a tarball hosted on a HTTP server, or a reference to an OCI artifact on a registry.

 In the case of a GitHub or GitLab repository, do not prefix the location with ``https://`` as this is a symbolic reference and not an actual URL.